Windowpane oyster

-The windowpane oyster (Placuna placenta) is a bivalve marine mollusk in the family of Placunidae.
-They are edible, but valued more for their shells (and the rather small pearls).
-The shells have been used for thousands of years as a glass substitute because of their durability and translucence.
-More recently, they have been used in the manufacture of decorative items such as chandeliers and lampshades; in this use, the shell is known as capiz shell (kapis).
+The windowpane oyster, window shell, or jingle shell (Placuna placenta) is a bivalve marine mollusk in the family of Placunidae.
+It is edible, but valued more for its shell (and its rather small pearls).
+The oyster's shells have been used for thousands of years as a glass substitute because of their durability and translucence.
+More recently, they have been used in the manufacture of decorative items such as chandeliers and lampshades; in this use, the shell is known as the capiz shell (kapis).
 Capiz shells are also used as raw materials for glue, chalk and varnish.

-Distribution extends from the shallows of the Gulf of Aden to around the Philippines, where it is abundant in the eponymous province of Capiz.
+Distribution extends from the shallows of the Gulf of Aden to around the Philippines (including the eponymous province of Capiz) north to Taiwan and south to Queensland, Australia.
 The mollusks are found in muddy or sandy shores, in bays, coves and lagoons to a depth of about 100 m.

 Populations have been in decline because of destructive methods of fishing and gathering such as trawling, dredging, blast fishing and surface-supplied diving.
 In the Philippines, fisheries are now regulated through permits, quotas, size limits and protected habitats.
 In spite of this, resources continue to be depleted.